OpenTranslationBible/open-bible/en-GB/43.John/md/john-07.md

 ## John 7:1

-After these things Jesus was walking in Galilee; for He was unwilling to walk in Judea, because the Jews were seeking to kill Him.
+After this, Jesus was moving around in Galilee.
+He was reluctant to travel in Judea because the Jewish leaders were seeking to kill him.

 ## John 7:2

-Now the feast of the Jews, the Feast of Booths, was near.
+Now the Jewish Festival of Booths was approaching.

 ## John 7:3

-So His brothers said to Him,
-“Move on from here and go into Judea, so that Your disciples also may see Your works which You are doing.
+So his brothers said to him, “Depart from here and go into Judea, so that your disciples may also see the works you are doing.

 ## John 7:4

-For no one does anything in secret when he himself is striving to be known publicly.
-If You are doing these things, show Yourself to the world.”
+For no one acts in secret if he desires to be known publicly.
+If you are doing these things, reveal yourself to the world.”

 ## John 7:5

-For not even His brothers believed in Him.
+For even his own brothers did not believe in him.

 ## John 7:6

-So Jesus _said to them_,
-“My time is not yet here, but your time is always ready.
+Therefore Jesus told them, “My time has not yet come, but for you, any time is suitable.

 ## John 7:7

-The world cannot hate you, but it hates Me because I testify about it, that its deeds are evil.
+The world cannot hate you, but it hates me because I testify that its deeds are evil.

 ## John 7:8

-Go up to the feast yourselves; I am not going up to this feast because My time has not yet fully arrived.”
+You go up to the festival; I am not going up to this festival, because my time has not yet fully come.”

 ## John 7:9

-Now having said these things to them, He stayed in Galilee.
+After saying this, he remained in Galilee.

 ---

 ## John 7:10

-But when His brothers had gone up to the feast, then He Himself also went up, not publicly, but as though in secret.
+But after his brothers had gone to the festival, he also went up, not openly, but as it were in secret.

 ## John 7:11

-So the Jews were looking for Him at the feast and saying, “Where is He?”
+So the Jewish leaders were looking for him at the festival, asking, “Where is he?”

 ## John 7:12

-And there was a great deal of talk about Him in the crowds:
-some were saying, “He is a good man”;
-others were saying, “No, on the contrary, He is misleading the people.”
+Among the crowds there was much whispering about him.
+Some said, “He is a good man.”
+Others said, “No, he is misleading the people.”

 ## John 7:13

-However, no one was speaking openly about Him, for fear of the Jews.
+Yet no one spoke openly about him for fear of the Jewish leaders.

 ---

 ## John 7:14

-But when it was now the middle of the feast, Jesus went up into the temple area, and began to teach.
+But when it was now the middle of the festival, Jesus went up into the temple courts and began to teach.

 ## John 7:15

-The Jews then were astonished, saying,
-“How has this man become learned, not having been educated?”
+The Jews were amazed, asking, “How did this man acquire such learning without formal education?”

 ## John 7:16

-So Jesus answered them and said,
-“My teaching is not My own, but His who sent Me.
+Jesus answered them, “My teaching is not mine, but comes from him who sent me.

 ## John 7:17

-If anyone is willing to do His will, he will know about the teaching,
-whether it is of God, or I am speaking from Myself.
+If anyone is willing to do God’s will, he will know whether my teaching is from God or if I speak on my own.

 ## John 7:18

-The one who speaks from himself seeks his own glory;
-but He who is seeking the glory of the One who sent Him, He is true, and there is no unrighteousness in Him.
+He who speaks from himself seeks his own glory, but he who seeks the glory of the one who sent him is truthful, and there is no falsehood in him.

 ## John 7:19

-Did Moses not give you the Law, and yet none of you carries out the Law?
-Why are you seeking to kill Me?”
+Did not Moses give you the law?
+Yet none of you keeps the law.
+Why are you trying to kill me?”

 ## John 7:20

-The crowd answered,
-“You have a demon!
-Who is seeking to kill You?”
+The crowd replied, “You have a demon!
+Who is trying to kill you?”

 ## John 7:21

-Jesus answered them,
-“I did one deed, and you all are astonished.
+Jesus answered, “I performed one miracle, and you are all astonished.

 ## John 7:22

-For this reason Moses has given you circumcision (not that it is from Moses, but from the fathers),
-and even on a Sabbath you circumcise a man.
+Yet, because Moses gave you circumcision (not that it is from Moses, but from the patriarchs), you circumcise a boy on the Sabbath.

 ## John 7:23

-If a man receives circumcision on the Sabbath so that the Law of Moses will not be broken,
-are you angry with Me because I made an entire man well on the Sabbath?
+If a boy is circumcised on the Sabbath so that the law of Moses is not broken, why are you angry with me for healing a man’s whole body on the Sabbath?

 ## John 7:24

-Do not judge by the outward appearance, but judge with righteous judgment.”
+Do not judge by appearances, but judge with righteous judgment.”

 ---

 ## John 7:25

-So some of the people of Jerusalem were saying,
-“Is this man not the one whom they are seeking to kill?
+Then some of the people of Jerusalem began to ask, “Isn’t this the man they are trying to kill?

 ## John 7:26

-And yet look, He is speaking publicly, and they are saying nothing to Him.
-The rulers do not really know that this is the Christ, do they?
+Yet here he is, speaking publicly, and they are saying nothing to him.
+Could it be that the authorities have really concluded that he is the Messiah?

 ## John 7:27

-However, we know where this man is from; but when the Christ comes, no one knows where He is from.”
+But we know where this man is from; when the Messiah comes, no one will know where he is from.”

 ## John 7:28

-Then Jesus cried out in the temple, teaching and saying,
-“You both know Me and you know where I am from;
-and I have not come on My own, but He who sent Me is true, whom you do not know.
+Then Jesus, still teaching in the temple courts, cried out, “Yes, you know me, and you know where I am from.
+I have not come on my own, but he who sent me is true.
+You do not know him,

 ## John 7:29

-I do know Him, because I am from Him, and He sent Me.”
+but I know him because I am from him and he sent me.”

 ## John 7:30

-So they were seeking to arrest Him; and yet no one laid a hand on Him, because His hour had not yet come.
+At this they tried to seize him, but no one laid a hand on him, because his hour had not yet come.

 ## John 7:31

-But many of the crowd believed in Him; and they were saying,
-“When the Christ comes, He will not perform more signs than those which this man has done, will He?”
+Yet many in the crowd believed in him.
+They said, “When the Messiah comes, will he perform more signs than this man?”

 ---

 ## John 7:32

-The Pharisees heard the crowd whispering these things about Him,
-and the chief priests and the Pharisees sent officers to arrest Him.
+The Pharisees heard the crowd whispering these things about him, and the chief priests and the Pharisees sent officers to arrest him.

 ## John 7:33

-Therefore Jesus said,
-“For a little while longer I am going to be with you, and then I am going to Him who sent Me.
+Therefore Jesus said, “I am with you for only a short time, and then I am going to him who sent me.

 ## John 7:34

-You will seek Me, and will not find Me; and where I am, you cannot come.”
+You will look for me, but you will not find me; and where I am, you cannot come.”

 ## John 7:35

-The Jews then said to one another,
-“Where does this man intend to go that we will not find Him?
-He does not intend to go to the Dispersion among the Greeks, and teach the Greeks, does He?
+The Jews said to one another, “Where does this man intend to go that we cannot find him?
+Will he go to the Jews dispersed among the Greeks, and teach the Greeks?

 ## John 7:36

-What is this statement that He said, ‘You will seek Me, and will not find Me; and where I am, you cannot come’?”
+What did he mean when he said, ‘You will look for me, but you will not find me,’ and ‘Where I am, you cannot come’?”

 ---

 ## John 7:37

-Now on the last day, the great day of the feast, Jesus stood and cried out, saying,
-“If anyone is thirsty, let him come to Me and drink.
+On the last and greatest day of the festival, Jesus stood and said in a loud voice, “If anyone is thirsty, let him come to me and drink.

 ## John 7:38

-The one who believes in Me, as the Scripture said,
-‘From his innermost being will flow rivers of living water.’”
+Whoever believes in me, as the Scripture has said, rivers of living water will flow from within them.”

 ## John 7:39

-But this He said in reference to the Spirit, whom those who believed in Him were to receive;
-for the Spirit was not yet given, because Jesus was not yet glorified.
+By this he meant the Spirit, whom those who believed in him were later to receive.
+Up to that time, the Spirit had not been given, since Jesus had not yet been glorified.

 ---

 ## John 7:40

-Some of the people therefore, after they heard these words, were saying,
-“This truly is the Prophet.”
+On hearing his words, some of the people said, “Surely this man is the Prophet.”

 ## John 7:41

-Others were saying, “This is the Christ.”
-But others were saying,
-“Surely the Christ is not coming from Galilee, is He?
+Others said, “He is the Messiah.”
+Still others asked, “How can the Messiah come from Galilee?

 ## John 7:42

-Has the Scripture not said that the Christ comes from the descendants of David,
-and from Bethlehem, the village where David was?”
+Does not Scripture say that the Messiah will come from David’s descendants and from Bethlehem, the village where David lived?”

 ## John 7:43

-So a dissension occurred in the crowd because of Him.
+Thus the people were divided because of Jesus.

 ## John 7:44

-And some of them wanted to arrest Him, but no one laid hands on Him.
+Some wanted to seize him, but no one laid a hand on him.

 ---

 ## John 7:45

-The officers then came to the chief priests and Pharisees, and they said to them,
-“Why did you not bring Him?”
+Finally the officers went back to the chief priests and the Pharisees, who asked them, “Why didn’t you bring him in?”

 ## John 7:46

-The officers answered,
+The officers answered, “No one ever spoke the way this man does.”
-“Never has a man spoken in this way!”

 ## John 7:47

-The Pharisees then replied to them,
-“You have not been led astray too, have you?
+“You mean he has deceived you also?” the Pharisees retorted.

 ## John 7:48

-Not one of the rulers or Pharisees has believed in Him, has he?
+“Have any of the rulers or of the Pharisees believed in him?

 ## John 7:49

-But this crowd that does not know the Law is accursed!”
+No!
+But this crowd that does not know the law is accursed.”

 ## John 7:50

-Nicodemus (the one who came to Him before, being one of them) _said to them_,
+Nicodemus, who had gone to Jesus earlier and who was one of their own number, said to them,

 ## John 7:51

-“Our Law does not judge the person unless it first hears from him and knows what he is doing, does it?”
+“Does our law condemn a man without first hearing him and finding out what he has been doing?”

 ## John 7:52

-They answered and said to him,
-“You are not from Galilee as well, are you?
-Examine the Scriptures, and see that no prophet comes out of Galilee.”
+They replied, “Are you from Galilee too?
+Look into it, and you will find that no prophet arises from Galilee.”

 ### Some early manuscripts do not have John 7:53 in this location, but do include it